Bwngy/Embroidery-Website/design-plan/design-journey.md

 >
 > Briefly identify what content you will include on the homepage and why this content should be the first thing your target audience sees when they visit your site.

-> I plan on having the homepage content include a large captivating image to draw the audience's attention.
+> I plan on having the homepage content include a captivating image to draw the audience's attention.
 I will then include a brief introduction on what the site is about, and perhaps a short personal history about how I got into the craft.
 I will then encourage the audience to explore other pages to learn more about embroidery.
 I think this is would be an effective homepage because it will effectively explain the purpose of the website, as well as provide visual cues to see if this kind of embroidery is the kind that the audience wants to learn more about.

 -----------------------------------------------
 ## Information Architecture (Milestone 2)